 One of the most important benefits of multichannel is the building of a strategy where every channel has its purpose.
-This means that you won’t lose perspective and that you will allow your customers to reach you no matter where they are.
+This means that you won’t lose perspective and that your customers will be able to reach you wherever they are.

 So, when working on your strategy, remember to:

 - Focus on your message

 How to break the single-channel dependency?